“Give it all back to St. Albans!”

 *

-Beginning with the Fall Term of 1943, two of the upstairs rooms at Harry Randlett’s Hartland Hardware Store were rented to the Hartland School Department for 4th & 5th grade classes due to overcrowding at the Pleasant Street School and the closing of the last rural schoolhouse at Fullers Corner in West Hartland that spring.
+Beginning with the Fall Term of 1943, two of the upstairs rooms at Harry Randlett’s Hartland Hardware Store were rented to the Hartland School Department for 4th & 5th grade classes due to overcrowding at the Pleasant Street School and the closing of the last rural schoolhouse at Fullers Corner in West Hartland earlier that spring.
 Students attended classes here until the new Hartland Consolidated School opened in 1950.

 Mill Street Side Entry of Hartland Hardware Store used by Students to access the Upstairs Rented Classrooms